tom2strobl/jQuery.cleanYouTube/README.md

     loop: false

 If true, starts the video again when it reaches the end.
 Can be set to true or false.

+## Testing

+The code is currently only tested on the latest Chrome Build.

 ## Development